 ROOM SERVICE & MOVIES

-So that evening, I slipped into my pajamas, ordered room service.
+So that evening, I slipped into my pajamas, and ordered room service.
 Movie nights in Tokyo are about Japanese curry with rice, the ultimate comfort food.
 Then, from the sofa of the Lost in Translation Suite, I watched Lost in Translation itself.

 It was a surreal experience, seeing the same corners of my suite appear on screen in real time.
 Few travelers will ever have the chance to do this, and that made it even more special.
 Moments like this are what I call truly living a Travelife.
 When I find magic in the places where stories, cinema, and reality quietly overlap.